 Atalanta play at the Stadio Atleti Azzurri d’Italia, an oval-shaped ground capable of holding 26, 542 supporters which they share with Lega Pro side Albinoleffe.

 At the time of the stadium’s 1928 inauguration, there were swimming pools and tennis courts in place of the two “curve” at either end, and it also had an athletics track until it was removed in 1983.

 A giant blue and black flag called the “Bandierù” covers the entire Curva Nord on particularly important matchdays.

-Atalanta are led by highly-respected coach Stefano Colantuono, an ex-centre back now in his third season as Nerazzurri boss.
+Atalanta are led by highly-respected coach Stefano Colantuono, an ex-centre back now in his second stint as Nerazzurri boss.

 He played all over Italy as a defender, also winning an indoor Futsal Scudetto with BNL Roma midway through a career he finished at Sambenedettese in Marche.

 It was there, whilst still a player, that two managerial sackings in quick succession handed him the chance to begin his coaching career.